datacarpentry/semester-biology/exercises/Scientific-0-R.md

 importing the shrub dimensions data using `read.csv()` and then:

 1. Check the column names in the data using the function `names()`
+2. Use `str()` to show the structure of the data frame and its individual columns
-2. Print out the first few rows of the data using the function `head()`.
+3. Print out the first few rows of the data using the function `head()`.

    Use `dplyr` to complete the remaining tasks.
 3. Select the data from the length column and print it out.